 Severance packages vary depending on the size of the company, how long the employee worked for the company, and the scope of the job position held by the employee.
 The average components of a severance package are listed below:

 - Money – This topic is top of mind to recently laid-off employees.
 The average severance package will often include a week or two’s worth of pay for each year that an employee was with the company.
 The company can also pay them for unused PTO.

 - Insurance and benefits – Some employees will agree to provide a terminated employee’s heath, life, and disability insurance for a specified period of time following termination.
 Continued benefits usually last for about a month after termination or until the end of the same month that the employee was terminated.

 - Uncontested unemployment benefits – Terminated employees often file for unemployment benefits.
 Most of the time when an employee files for unemployment benefits, their previous employer has the opportunity to contest the employee’s claim.
 If your employer explicitly states that they will not contest the claim, then the employee is more likely to get those weekly unemployment benefits.

 - Letters of Recommendation – Unless an employee was fired for serious misconduct, the company will often offer to write a letter of recommendation for their next job.
 However, it’s up to the employee’s discretion to decide whether or not they want a company that fired them to act as a reference or provide a letter of recommendation for their next job.

-The most important thing to remember when you are laid off is that severance pay is negotiable, meaning that you can contact an attorney for severance pay compensation Newport Beach to aid you in getting as much compensation as possible.
+The most important thing to remember when you are laid off is that severance pay is negotiable, meaning that you can contact an attorney to aid you in getting as much compensation as possible.